moq-wg/moq-transport/draft-ietf-moq-transport.md

 the transmission order of Objects within a session in the presence of congestion.

-The subscriber can indicate the priority of a subscription via the SUBSCRIBER_PRIORITY param and the original publisher indicates priority in every stream header.
+The subscriber indicates the priority of a subscription via the Subscriber Priority field and the original publisher indicates priority in every stream header.
 As such, the subscriber's priority is a property of the subscription and the original publisher's priority is a property of the Track and the Objects it contains.
 In both cases, a lower value indicates a higher priority, with 0 being the highest priority.

-When specified, the SUBSCRIBER_PRIORITY is considered first in selecting a subscription to send data on within a given session.
+The Subscriber Priority is considered first when selecting a subscription to send data on within a given session.
 The original subscriber priority can change within the track, so subscription is prioritized based on the highest priority data currently available to send.